james-spears/go-server/README.md

 The default transport protocol is HTTP and so no additional configuration is required to expose the service behind an HTTP server.

-The Google maps service defaut HTTP port is `8080`, and can be overridden by the `PORT` environment variable.
+The service's defaut HTTP port is `8080`, and can be overridden by the `PORT` environment variable.

 Ex.
 Use port `80` instead of `8080`.